 All home learning activities are related to work that children are doing at school.
 Home learning may include:

 - Reading

 - Preparing a presentation to the class

 - Finding out information

 - Making something

 - Developing a solution to a problem

 - Trying out a simple scientific experiment

+- Revision of knowledge

-- Visiting a place of interest.
+- Practice of skills

 SHOULD I HELP MY CHILD WITH HOME LEARNING?